dCache/dcache-book2/config-central-flushing.md

             "
     #

-Where flushPoolGroup is a PoolGroup defined in the `PoolManager.conf` file, containing all pools which are intended to be managed by this FlushManager. flushDriverConfigFile is a file within the DCACHE `config` directory holding property values for this driver.
+Where flushPoolGroup is a PoolGroup defined in the `PoolManager.conf` file, containing all pools which are intended to be managed by this FlushManager. flushDriverConfigFile is a file within the dCache `config` directory holding property values for this driver.
 The driver reloads the file whenever it changes its modification time.
 One should allow for a minute of two before new setting are getting activated.
 The configuration file has to contain key value pairs, separated by the = sign.
 Keys, not corresponding to a driver property are silently ignored.
 Properties, not set in the configuration file, are set to some reasonable default value.

 Properties
 ----------